Rednight972/FGS-World-Rebalance/README.md

 ### Jump Drive
 Recipe: Changed Gravity Generator requirement to 100 Superconductors

-Buffed Max jump mass from 1.250.000 to 1.500.000 Increased Recharge powerdraw from 32 to 42MW
-Reduced power efficiency from 80% to 60M

 ### Safe Zone
 Recipe: Changed Gravity Generator requirement to 300 Superconductors